DhritiShikhar/service-binding-documentation/docs/creating-service-bindings/service-binding-resource.md

 # Service Binding Resource

-## Service Binding Resource

 Service Binding resources use `binding.operators.coreos.com` group with  `v1alpha1` version and `ServiceBinding` kind.
+Read more about the required fields [here](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/#required-fields).

 A sample Service Binding resource that connects a nodejs application to a postgresql database: